oSoc19/cycling-up-backend/README.rst

 The API fetches and processes raw data, as well as data fetched from Mobigis, and provides a way to access this data.

-Specific routes, their paramters and return types can ben found in the documentation, which is accessed by following the trivial route: ``/``
+Specific routes, their paramters and return types can be found in the documentation, which is accessed by following the trivial route: ``/``